Neural Methods for Amortized Inference: NEURAL LIKELIHOOD AND LIKELIHOOD-TO-EVIDENCE RATIO

 \subsubsection{General framework}

-Another popular approach to amortised inference is the approximation of likelihood ratios.
-Some approaches \citep[e.g.,][]{Cranmer_2015_ratio_estimators, Baldi_2016_NRE} target ratios of the form $p(\Zvec\mid\thetab)/p(\Zvec\mid\thetab_{\textrm{ref}})$ for some arbitrary but fixed ``reference'' parameter $\thetab_{\textrm{ref}}$.
-In this review we focus on other methods that obviate the need for a reference parameter by instead targeting the likelihood-to-evidence ratio \citep{Hermans_2020},
+Several approaches to likelihood-free inference are based on ratio approximation \citep{JMLR:gutmann12a}.
+Some approaches \citep[e.g.,][]{Cranmer_2015_ratio_estimators, Baldi_2016_NRE} target ratios of the form $p(\Zvec\mid\thetab)/p(\Zvec\mid\thetab_{\textrm{ref}})$ for some arbitrary but fixed reference parameter $\thetab_{\textrm{ref}}$.
+In this review we focus on a particular formulation that obviates the need for a reference parameter by instead targeting the likelihood-to-evidence ratio \citep{Hermans_2020, Thomas_2022_ratio_estimation},